Raphina-AI/raphina-cardano/README.md

 ---

 *Note: This is a prototype.
-Please don't use it for real medical records just yet!*
+Please don't use it for real medical records just yet!, all Envs are dummy envs*